-Action Done Notes Provide consistent lighting throughout.
-Enable lighting levels to be adjusted using a dimmer switch and/or make available additional table lamps.
+Action Done Notes Ensure water bowls are available to use, should assistance dog owners require them.
+Identify a toilet and exercise area for assistance dogs, ideally within the grounds of the property or nearby, and provide a waste bin.
+Provide consistent lighting throughout, especially at the entrance, in eating areas and toilets.
+Provide clear signage at key decision points to and from facilities, including the main entrance, toilets lounges and reception desks.
+Consider large print, contrasting, pictoral and tactile signs.
 Ensure that doors or door frames contrast in colour to the adjacent wall and floor and that door handles contrast in colour to the door.
-If you have steps or changes in level, install handrails to help those unsteady on their feet.
-Ensure windows and curtains can be reached by your guests and are easy to open and close.
+If you have steps or changes in level, install handrails to help those unsteady on their feet, and provide contrasting nosing strips on stairs for ease of identification.
+Ensure paths are kept clear of obstacles, debris, moss, ice and fallen leaves and have firm, well-maintained surfaces.
+Ensure that any permanent features are securely fixed, e.g. statues.
 Avoid dark rugs and mats, as they can be perceived by customers with dementia as black holes, and avoid shiny or reflective flooring, bold patterns and stripes, as they can cause confusion.
 Avoid deep-pile carpets that may cause trips or make it difficult to manoeuvre for a wheelchair user.
+Provide a selection of seating at regular intervals internally and externally.
+Whilst backrests are always recommended to provide support, a variety of seating types and materiality should be available, e.g. with and without armrests, low, high, firm, soft, recliner.

-Kitchen and living areas continued
+Public areas continued